 Rugby has come a long way since players would take a lump of sand out a of bucket, and shove a ball on top of it!
 A piece of equipment that has become increasingly important in recent years is the rugby kicking tees.

 One of the most important skills in rugby is kicking, and to perform a successful kick, players need the right equipment.
 Tees are now created to suit different kicking techniques.

 To become a successful rugby team, it is vital that your team boasts a successful place-kicker.
-The best teams in the world all have one.
-For the All Blacks, it’s Dan Carter, Wales have Leigh Halfpenny and for Ireland, it’s Jonny Sexton.
-In terms of kicking tees
+All the best teams in the world all have one.
+For England, there's Owen Farrell, Scotland have Finn Russell and the legendary Jonny Sexton slots them over for Ireland.

-Designed and used by the legendary New Zealand no. 10 as well as Berrick Barnes amongst others, the soft rubber in this tee allows for a more powerful kick, whilst the design means the ball placement is flexible, and the area in which you kick the ball can be manipulated.
-The Xtra is identical, other than the fact it is slightly raised, for those who prefer a higher kick.
-It might even make you as good as the man himself!
+Dan Carter Supertee Designed and used by the legendary All Blacks no. 10 throughout his career, the soft rubber in this tee allows for a more powerful kick, whilst the design means the ball placement is flexible, and the area in which you kick the ball can be manipulated.

 If you're looking for a bit more range, then the Supertee Extra is well worth looking at.
 The extra height should result in the ball travelling further in the air.

 The Dan Carter collection of kicking tees has now grown to a massive 11 different variants at rugbystuff.com.
 The latest release from them is the Elite which comes in three different heights; 75mm, 95mm and 120mm.
 A recent change to the Supertee range has seen the addition of Ground Teeth.
 These are designed to be wiggled a little into the grass for a firm and stable base to kick from.